sysm0n/SnapShare/README.md

 - S3/MinIO integration for cloud storage
 - Privacy option: show only own photos or all
 - Mobile-friendly, clean UI
+- Tap any gallery image to view it larger in a modal (mobile & desktop)
+- Optional custom SVG background (add background.svg to project root)
 - Dockerized deployment

 ## Quick Start